Sign up as a new member and enjoy a $5 off on your first online purchase above $50!

 View Cart

-Should You Use a Clay Mask or Face Scrub First?
-The Correct Order for Your Skin Type
+Clay Mask or Scrub First?
+The Right Order for Clearer Skin

 03 Oct 2025